qunitjs/qunit/docs/api/config/scrolltop.md

 version_added: "1.14.0"
 ---

-In browser environments, scrop to the top of the page after the tests are done.
+In browser environments, scroll to the top of the page after the tests are done.

 <table>
 <tr>